How To Fix The Fatal Mistake That's Losing You Retail Customers

 You don't get partial credit for having great merchandise.

-Contrast that to when I was in Portland and entered a crowded gift and stationery store.
-After a minute or so, a smiling young woman came up to me and bid me welcome and then pointed to a chicken flower pot display.
+Compare that to when I was in Portland and entered a crowded gift and stationery store.
+After a minute or so, a smiling young woman came up to me and bid me welcome.
+She then pointed to a chicken flower pot display.
 “Have you ever seen anything like that anywhere?” she asked.

-I answered, “No.” She said, “That’s just some of the great merchandise we have here, so take a look and I’m Miranda.
+I answered, “No.” She said, “That’s just some of the great merchandise we have here, so take a look.
+I'm Miranda.
 I’ll check back with you.
 Enjoy.”

 If you’ve been in your store a while, you might think it is best to try not to stand out, to let shoppers look and not bug them.
 That’s the worst thing you can do.